shubhanginidixit/LifeLink---BLOOD-AND-ORGAN-DONAR-MATCHING-SYSTEM/README.md

-# Blood and Organ Donor Matching System
+# LifeLink--Blood and Organ Donor Matching System

 ## Overview
 LifeLink is a web-based Blood and Organ Donor Management Platform developed to improve donor connectivity during medical emergencies.
 The platform helps hospitals, patients, blood banks, and donors communicate through a centralized digital system that enables fast and efficient donor matching.